-Talk with your doctor before using CBD products if you’re using any of the following:
+Talk with your healthcare professional before using CBD products if you take any of the following:

 - prescription medication

 There’s no guarantee that CBD oil will get rid of your joint pain.
-However, there’s minimal risk in trying out CBD products, so long as you choose a high quality product and talk with a healthcare professional before you take it.
+But there’s minimal risk in trying out CBD products, so long as you choose a high quality product and talk with a healthcare professional before you take it.

 More research is needed to confirm the link between CBD and pain relief, but what we know so far is promising.
-CBD may help relieve joint pain without the side effects and habit-forming risks of other medications.
+CBD may help relieve joint pain without serious side effects and habit-forming risks.

-Before you try CBD for joint pain, talk with your doctor.
+Before you try CBD for joint pain, talk with your healthcare professional.
 They can let you know about potential drug interactions and help you determine the right dosage for you.